 Czechia has it's own currency, the koruna.
 Though they take euros everywhere.
 If you don’t mind accepting the extortionate exchange rates, as each establishment sets their own rate.
 It's a euro to use the toilet.

 The MeetMe23 upmarket hostel is very funky and very good value.
 It’s just across the road from the station, in a converted neo-renaissance mansion that’s stepped in history.
 Its been brought bang up to date with plastic blue man sculptures (you can even print out a miniature 3D one for a keepsake), a Skoda on the wall and individually designed rooms.
 Mine has about 20 light bulbs hanging from the ceiling and a great view over the city.
 The cellar restaurant serves up decent Czech food and gin and tonic too.

-From Luxembourg to Trier is just an hour on the train, hugging the banks of the Mosel river.
+From Luxembourg to Trier is just an hour on the train, hugging the banks of the River Mosel.
+We're both rushing to join the Rhine.
 The scenery green and pleasant enough, the famed vineyards beginning to appear as we near the city, vertical lines up the lower slopes, dark green forests up top.
 There are no luggage racks and I daren’t let go of my case, as it careers all over the carriage.

 Trier claims several records.
 It is said to be the oldest town in Germany - having been founded by the Romans.
 There’s a huge relic to prove it - the dark sandstone Porta Nigra - the largest Roman gate north of the Alps.
 There’s also a Roman bridge, spa and amphitheatre.

 In addition, a very old market place, dating from 958 and the oldest basilica in Germany.
 Here are sets of chiming bells, an ancient stone cross, carved gables and an imposing city hall tower.